brookerlouie/fighting-game-beta/README.md

   pip install pygame pillow
   ```
 - For animated GIFs, ensure the Pillow library is installed for proper frame extraction
+- If resolution changes don't apply, try restarting the game
+- For performance issues, try lowering the resolution or FPS in the settings menu

 ---